1 Parramatta Square

 One Parramatta Square (1PSQ) has set a new benchmark for commercial property in Western Sydney.
 This development is the first of a six-stage, precinct master plan led by Parramatta City Council to revitalise their CBD by attracting new businesses from major office markets in Sydney, North Sydney and Macquarie Park.

 The 14 level 1PSQ is the new flagship Parramatta city campus for the Western Sydney University.
-John Holland was responsible for the design and construction of 1PSQ, including a $40m integrated fit-out across 11 levels, delivering first-class educational facilities for up to 10,000 students.
+John Holland was responsible for the design and construction of 1PSQ, including a $40 million integrated fit-out across 11 levels, delivering first-class educational facilities for up to 10,000 students.

 Reflecting its standing as a world-class education and research facility, 1PSQ offers a digitally infused, technology-rich teaching and research environment.
 The new vertical campus is an example of how workspaces and education can combine to deliver a smart, energy efficient building.